Musk trolls Bezos as space race between world's richest men heats up | Technology

 He did not elaborate on the tweet, but pasted a screenshot of a 2019 report about Bezos unveiling Blue Origin's moon lander on the same Twitter thread.
 Blue Origin has fallen far behind SpaceX and United Launch Alliance (ULA) on orbital transportation, losing out on billions of dollars' worth of U.S. national security launch contracts that begin in 2022.
 ULA is a joint venture of Boeing Co and Lockheed Martin Corp.

 These rocket startups mainly aim to send satellites for clients into orbit at an affordable price and reuse parts of rockets to keep costs in check.
-Blue Origin was dealt another blow earlier this month, when NASA awarded SpaceX the lunar contract.
+Earlier this month, NASA awarded SpaceX the lunar contract over Blue Origin and defense contractor Dynetics.
 The sought-after project aims to put humans back on the moon for the first time since 1972.

 "NASA has executed a flawed acquisition for the Human Landing System program and moved the goalposts at the last minute," Blue Origin said in an emailed statement.
 "Their decision eliminates opportunities for competition, significantly narrows the supply base, and not only delays, but also endangers America's return to the moon.
 Because of that, we've filed a protest with the GAO."